Crime in New York City: Eric Adams

 The election of Eric Adams as mayor was widely seen as a response by the electorate to concerns about rising crime.
 In March 2024 Adams said violent crime on the subway was being driven by recidivism: "We don't have a surge in crime.
 We have a surge in recidivism."
 Assaults on police officers continued to increase.
 Adams attributed it to an "erosion of expectation of authority".
 Police officials blamed criminal justice reform efforts in general for failing to deter attacks on cops with alternatives to incarceration programs.
 According to Mike LiPetri "only about 8% of the arrest population for assault actually does any kind of jail".

-The fatal shooting of police officer Jonathan Diller in March 2024 called into question the city's "Crime is down" narrative.
+The fatal shooting of police officer Jonathan Diller in March 2024 called into question the administration's claims of a decline in crime.
 The man who killed Officer Diller was a parolee with 21 prior arrests.
 Adams spoke from Jamaica Hospital after meeting Diller's wife: "It is the good guys against the bad guys".

+Data tracking criminal complaints in seven major felony offenses, a key performance indicator used by the NYPD, were as follows: